Zoddy/cushion/README.md

 design document api
 -------------------

-### get, create or update views ###
+### get, create, update or delete views ###
 **Description:** If you only set one argument, you will get the object with the string representation of the map and reduce functions.
 If you set `map` and `reduce`, you will set a view.
 If there is no views object in the body, it will be created, so you don't have to create it by yourself.
+If you set map explicitly to `null`, the view will be deleted.

 	design.view(name)
 	design.view(name, map)